 The role properties can also be accessed in via category roles and configuration overlay roles.

-Keystone authentication can be disabled or enabled using cmsh to set the enablekeystoneauthentication property.
+Keystone authentication can be disabled or enabled using the cmsh enablekeystoneauthentication property.

 For example, setting enablekeystoneauthentication to no on a RADOS GW node, and committing it makes RADOS GW services unavailable to that node.